Thomas-Slegers/EveresstTempoSyncUI/README_AWS_S3.md

 Complete the user creation process.

 ## Setup group permissions
-Add to a group `DevOps` and add the above user.
+Add to a group `DevOps` and add the above user `Github-Action`

 Add the Permission to this group :
+AmazonS3FullAccess
+AdministratorAccess-AWSElasticBeanstalk
+CloudFrontFullAccess

 ## Retrieve the Access Keys: